Choosing the Right Humanities and Philosophy Classes

 None of our classes have prerequisites.
 It is not the case that 200-level classes are more difficult than 100-level classes.
 You will do best in a class that interests you.
 Many students believe that they must take HUM 120 before they can take HUM 121.
 This isn't true!

-We highly recommend that you consider completing one of Oakton's concentrations: Global Studies, Women's and Gender Studies, Peace and Justice Studies, Great Books, or Honors.
+We highly recommend that you consider completing one of Oakton's concentrations: Global Studies, Women's and Gender Studies, Peace and Justice Studies, Great Books, Environmental Studies, or Honors.
 There are humanities and philosophy classes that give you credit for each of these concentrations.
 When you complete one of these concentrations, it appears on your transcript.

 Should you take an online class?